Advance Your Skills in Child Health and Communication Development – Diploma

 Safeguarding and Promoting Child Welfare (3 Hours)

-• Equips participants with foundational knowledge of child development, health, and communication
+- • Gain essential knowledge of child health, growth, and communication development principles

-• Supports professional readiness for roles in education, childcare, healthcare, and social care
+- • Enhance professional competence for roles in childcare, education, and healthcare support

 The OSHAA 30-Hours Professional Diploma in Child Health and Communication Development is designed for participants who are passionate about supporting the well-being and development of children.
 It is ideal for:

-• Anyone seeking to enhance their understanding of child health and communication within professional settings
+- Childcare professionals seeking to enhance their knowledge of child health and communication development practices.

 This course is suitable for both new and experienced participants looking to develop specialist skills in promoting healthy development and effective communication in children.